moghadas76/GINTRIP/README.md

 ## Contact

-For questions or issues, feel free to reach out via email: [your-email@example.com](mailto:your-email@example.com)
+For questions or issues, feel free to reach out via email: [seyed.mohamad.moghadas@vub.be](mailto:seyed.mohamad.moghadas@vub.be)